pablomarle/networkmaps/README.md

 ## What is Network Maps

 Network maps pretends to be an online 3d network diagram editor.
-Via a browser, it should allow sharing and editing network diagrams with other people.
+Via a browser, it allows you to create and edit network diagrams.
+This diagrams can be shared with other people and you can work together at the same time on them.
 Network maps is composed of two parts:
     - A websockets server writen in javascript.
     - A server with static content (js client files, images, textures, css, ...).